ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator/ros_applications.md

   $ roslaunch ros_astra_launch astra_pro.launch
   ```

-You can use rviz or image_view to verify driver.
+You can use RViz or image_view to verify driver.
 You can select data topic name related to Astra Pro from drop down menu at the top of the application.
   ``` bash
   $ rqt_image_view
   ```